CitrineInformatics/lolo/README.md

 ```

 # Performance
-Lolo prioritizes functionallity over performance, but it is still quite fast.
+Lolo prioritizes functionality over performance, but it is still quite fast.
 In its _random forest_ use case, the complexity scales as:

 | Time complexity | Training rows | Features | Trees |
 |-------|--------|-------|-------|